Skip to main content

 Why aren’t all water-resistant headphones tested for dust protection?

-Many headphones have an IPX4 water-resistant or IPX7 waterproof rating, but don’t have an official dust protection.
-This doesn’t mean they have no dust protection.
-It just means it’s not tested.
+Many headphones have an IPX4 (water-resistant) or IPX7 waterproof rating but don’t have official dust protection.

 Even with dust protection, you shouldn’t roll your headphones in dirt.